OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### new-admin-unit-page

 OED needs to allow an admin to see all units as a table.
 There would be a column for each [column in the database](#database-changes-for-units) except unit_index that is not shown.
 There is a row for each unit.
+(The code actually uses the new card modal for each unit.)
 This will be very similar to the meter and map admin pages.
 The admin cannot change id and unit_index nor can they change a type_of_unit from prefix.
 Changing displayable if the type_of_unit is meter will have no impact so maybe disable.

 There should be a button to delete any unit.
 There needs to be a check if the unit shows up as either the source or destination for any conversion.
 If so, admin is told and delete is rejected.
 It is also rejected if any meter uses this unit (which should effectively include groups and default graphic units.)
+Due to the complications of other uses of a unit, this was not done but is a future consideration.
+For now you can hide a unit so no one sees it.

 OED allows admins to add a new unit.
 An "add unit" button would be available on this page that would then reveal the needed input items.
 This could be very similar to editing a unit.
 The id and unit_index will not be set by the admin but filled in by OED later.
 A "save" button would put the changes into the database.
 The default values are: